Fibered spherical 3-orbifolds: The quotient of by an abelian or generalized dihedral group

-To compute the action of $\rho$ induced on the base orbifold, we consider a meridian disk $D$ and its image $\rho(D)$.
-The rotation induced by $\rho$ corresponds to $2\pi g/e$, if the fibers are homologous to the longitude this is exactly the rotation induced on $B$.
-In general we have to consider that the generic fibers connect the points of $D$ and $\rho(D)$ with a rotation of $-(2\pi pd)/(qe)$.
-Moreover a generic fiber intersects $q$ times the meridian disk and the angle of the rotation induced on the base orbifold has to be multiplied by a factor $q$.
-Finally we obtain that $\rho$ induces a rotation on the base orbifold of angle $2\pi(qg -p d)/e$ fixing the cone point corresponding to $\alpha$.
-Since $e$ and $\overline{d}$ are coprime we can replace the angle with $2\pi(qg\overline{d}-p)/e$.
-Considering that the cone point of $B$ has index $nq$, the cone point of $B/G$ has the same singularity index of the cone point of the base orbifold of $(D^2\times S^1)/G_1$.
+To compute the action of $\rho$ induced on the base orbifold, we consider a meridian disk $D=D^2\times\{*\}$ in $D^2\times S^1$.
+The map $\rho$ rotates the $D^2$-coordinate of this disk by $2\pi g/f$ radians; if the fibers are homologous to the longitude this is exactly the rotation induced on $B$.
+In general we have to consider that the generic fibers connect the points of $D$ and $\rho(D)$ with a rotation of $-(2\pi pd)/(qf)$ (see Figure \ref{proof}).
+Moreover a generic fiber intersects the meridian disk $q$ times, so the angle of the rotation induced on the base orbifold has to be multiplied by $q$.
+Therefore, $\rho$ induces a rotation on the base orbifold of angle $2\pi(qg -p d)/f$ fixing the cone point corresponding to $\alpha$.
+Since $f$ and $\overline{d}$ are coprime we can replace the angle with $2\pi(qg\overline{d}-p)/f$.
+Considering that the cone point of $B$ has index $nq$, the cone point of $B/G$ has the same singularity index as the cone point of the base orbifold of $(D^2\times S^1)/G_1$.

 If $G_0$ is different from $G_1$ we have to consider a further quotient passing from $(D^2\times S^1)/G_1$ to $((D^2\times S^1)/G_1)/(G_0/G_1)\cong (D^2\times S^1)/G_0$.
 In this case the quotient is a fibered solid pillow and the induced action on the base orbifold of $(D^2\times S^1)/G_1$ is by reflection.
 It is clear that the quotient of the base orbifold and the base orbifold of the quotient coincide.